-Soda Ash 25.6 Life Sciences 6.6 Head Office 10.6 Polyester 21.8 Chemicals 5.8
+Soda Ash 25.6 Life Sciences 6.6 Head Office 10.6 21.8 Chemicals Polyester 5.8

-Health & Hygiene assessment and monitoring program was robustly practiced across the company resulting in a zero Reportable Occupational Illness, Occupational Illness absence rate improved by April 2, 2011: A supervised contractor of our Life Sciences was hit by 8% over 2010 driven by our employee engagement process.
+Health & Hygiene assessment and monitoring program was robustly practiced across the company resulting in a zero Reportable Occupational Illness, Occupational Illness absence rate improved by 8% over 2010 driven by our employee engagement process.
 Launch of Behavior Based Safety Program last year and close monitoring of 2011 HSE&S Improvement Plans at sites and locations level remains a key strategic item on the corporate planning.
 This year, the emergency handling protocol was reviewed and converted to a standardized template to facilitate better handling of such situations.